jhumelsine/jhumelsine.github.io/_posts/2025-12-15-prototype.md

 ```

 ## Clients
 Here is the complete design with Clients.
 I realize the diagram is inconsistent in its use of `Optional`.
+I had to make a few accommodations due to space constraints.

 <img src="/assets/Prototype4.png" alt="Complete Design with Clients"  width = "70%" align="center" style="padding-right: 35px;">

 Here's the implementation, which registers the `Prototypes` statically and acquires them.
+I went all in with Java's `Optional` syntax.
 I've added an unregistered type, __C__, to demonstrate that the repository may not have what you desire:
 ```java
 public class PrototypeDemo1 {
     public static void main(String[] args) throws Exception {